alpinejs/alpine/packages/docs/src/en/plugins/anchor.md

 ---
 order: 5
 title: Anchor
-description: Anchor an element's positioning to another element on the pageg
+description: Anchor an element's positioning to another element on the page
 graph_image: https://alpinejs.dev/social_anchor.jpg
 ---

 # Anchor Plugin

-Alpine's Anchor plugin allows you easily anchor an element's positioning to another element on the page.
+Alpine's Anchor plugin allows you to easily anchor an element's positioning to another element on the page.

 This functionality is useful when creating dropdown menus, popovers, dialogs, and tooltips with Alpine.